Read more about

 The Leon Cathedral is an important monument in Central America since it is one of the oldest and largest cathedrals in the history of Nicaragua.
 It was designated as a UNESCO world heritage site in 2011 as a cultural site because of the exchange of human cultural values illustrated through the Spanish art used in the construction of the cathedral.
-The site was mainly shaped by the local workmanship, the geographical and social environment.
+The site was mainly shaped by the local workmanship, the geographical and the social environment.

-3. Artistic and Architectural Uniqueness -
+Artistic and Architectural Uniqueness

-The cathedral’s architectural design was developed in 1762 by an architect from Guatemala which blended the Baroque and neoclassical styles drawn from the country’s colonial history.
+The cathedral’s architectural design was developed in 1762 by an architect from Guatemala who blended the Baroque and neoclassical styles drawn from the country’s colonial history.
 The cathedral is built in a rectangular manner with a nave, four aisles, ten arched bays, and two towers.
 The interior of the cathedral is well lit by natural lights and provides a clear transition from the baroque to neo-classic decorations.